onecommons/unfurl/docs/jobs.rst

 Jobs and Workflows
 ==================

-The core behavior of Unfurl is to run a `job` that executes a `workflow` on a given topology instance.
+The core behavior of Unfurl is to run a :std:ref:`Job` that executes a `workflow` on a given topology instance.
 There are two fundamental workflows ("normative workflows" in TOSCA terminology):
 `deploy`, which installs the topology, and `undeploy`, which uninstalls it.